eleev/swift-design-patterns/README.md

 - **Scheduled-Task:** a task is scheduled to be performed at a particular interval or clock time (used in real-time computing)
 - **Single-Serving Visitor:** optimise the implementation of a visitor that is allocated, used only once, and then deleted
 - **Specification:** recombinable business logic in a boolean fashion
 - **Publish/Subscribe:** messaging pattern where senders of messages, called publishers, do not program the messages to be sent directly to specific receivers, called subscribers, but instead categorize published messages into classes without knowledge of which subscribers, if any, there may be.
-The pattern has similarities with `Observer`, `Event Listener` and `Multicast Delegation`, however it has its differences and weaknesses as well
+The pattern has similarities with `Observer`, `Event Listener` and `Multicast Delegate`, however it has its differences and weaknesses as well
 - **Event Listener:** NO DESCRIPTION YET (has differences in comparison to *Observer* and *Publish/Subscribe* patterns - need to formalize it in a sentence or so)

 ### Creational